Earture/YKiss/README.md

 </p>

 ### STEP 4 : enjoy the YK-10 with Ykiss just as a normal midi keyboard !
-  don't need MIDI cable*,just use the USB to connet to your PC,of course you should uninstall the jumper between pin4 and pin6 first ! just you see,the keyboard don't have any chips,but a pure matrix keyboard,
+  don't need MIDI cable*,just useing the USB to connet to your PC,of course you should uninstall the jumper between pin4 and pin6 first !

- * if you want to use MIDI OUTPUT cable connecting other MIDI Driver,you can make it yourself by using the TX pin
+ * if you want to use MIDI OUTPUT cable to connect other MIDI Drvice,you can make it yourself by using the TX pin

 ## 👍THANKS
 #### <a href="http://www.codetinkerhack.com/2012/11/how-to-turn-piano-toy-into-midi.html?m=1">Code Tinker Hack</a>